Latest NewsView More

 Children may bring fruit for break times.
 We do not allow children to bring sweets or crisps into school.

 For children who bring lunch to school, we do encourage them as well as parents to make healthy choices and provide a balanced diet, although we are all human and understand the attraction of an occasional treat.
-Our dedicated teaching assistants help monitor the quality of children’s lunches and encourage them not to waste food.
+Our dedicated midday supervisors and teaching assistants help monitor the quality of children’s lunches and encourage them not to waste food.

 Free School Meals